Arash-Rezaie/SessionRepository/README.md

 # SessionRepository
 A simple data repository to share data among different classes in a project.

 This module is basically a key-value data repository and it is normaly due to hold data.
 I just modified it to support observable pattern too.
-So, like [Event Bus](http://www.github.com/greenrobot/eventbus) you can publish data for listeners too, but listeners get notified by given key instead of data type.
+So, like [Event Bus](http://www.github.com/greenrobot/eventbus) you can publish data for listeners too, but listeners get notified by the given key instead of data type.

 ## How to use this library
-1.Download module, Unzip it and add it to your project as gradle module
+1.Download module, unzip it and add it to your project as gradle module

 2.Catch a session
 ```java